NATO dumpster fire

 Star Notes

 Star notes are currency printed to replace another note due to a printing error.
-The replacement note is designated with a star either ibefore or after the serial number… depending upon the year it was produced or type of note.
+The replacement note is designated with a star either before or after the serial number… depending upon the year it was produced or type of note.
 The top note in the image below is a silver certificate and the star preceeds the seriual number..
 The other bills are Federal Reserve Notes, and the star foillows the serial number.

 Here are a few examples: